Bischoff/feilong-client-go/README.md

 }
 ```

-For more examples, look in [snippets](examples/snippets/) directory.
+For more examples, look at the [examples](examples/README.md) directory.

 For an overview of all the functions, see the [documentation](docs/README.md).

-## Completeness
+## Compliance

 The library implements the [Feilong API](https://cloudlib4zvm.readthedocs.io/en/latest/restapi.html#) version 1.0.
+It has been tested to work with Feilong server version 1.6.7.

+## To Do

 The following are not implemented yet:

  * acceptance tests
- * more documentation
+ * detailed documentation
  * some of the API functions.